LBPUnion/ProjectLighthouse/README.md

 ## DISCLAIMERS (Please read!)

 ### This is not a final product.
-This is **beta software**, and thus is **not stable nor is it secure**.
+This is **beta software**, and thus is potentially **unstable or insecure**.

-While Project Lighthouse is in a mostly working state, **we ask that our software not be used in a production environment until release**.
+While Project Lighthouse is in a mostly working state, **we ask that our software not be used in a production environment without prioritizing security.**

-This is because we have not entirely nailed security down yet, and **your instance WILL get attacked** as a result.
-It's happened before, and it'll happen again.
+This is because we have not entirely nailed that down yet, and **your instance WILL get attacked, as they have in the past,** as a result.
+It's happened before, and it **will** happen again.

-Simply put, **Project Lighthouse is not ready for the public yet**.

-In addition, we're not responsible if someone hacks your machine and wipes your database, so make frequent backups, and be sure to report any vulnerabilities.
+We're not responsible if someone hacks your machine and compromises your database, so make frequent backups, and be sure to report any vulnerabilities.
 Thank you in advance.

 ### We are not obligated to provide support.